ludicast/clots/README.markdown

     </form>

 If there were errors, they would both appear at the top of the form and wrap the invalid form items.
 You'll note also that CSRF protection is added if enabled.

+Note that the interface to this changed and we are currently documenting the improvements.

 ## BaseDrop Class